vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the evening, I went to the Amazon Hub Locker for package pickup, then went for food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Sunday June 26

+In the morning, I made a trip to the Target at Albany to both pick up an online order and buy some more stuff.
+I left my home around 7:50 AM; I caught the route 18 bus at Shattuck and Woolsey toward University Village, and got off at San Pablo and Buchanan Street at 8:41 AM.
+I then walked to the Target and arrived at 9 AM.
+I first picked up my online order, then did some further shopping, finishing checkout at 9:22 AM.

+After that I walked back to the bus stop (San Pablo and Buchanan), waited for and boarded the route 18 bus, and got off at Shattuck and Ashby, from where I walked home.